Ukai Review

 The Food

 We started light with Tuna Tataki and Mixed Seafood Ceviche.
-The tataki was made with wonderfully tender sesame crusted white tuna, enhanced with yuzo, a Japanese citrus fruit used in many of the dishes at Ukai, truffle oil and ground peanuts adding sweetness to offset the citrus.
-The ceviche combined tuna and butterfish, aptly named as it literally melted in the mouth, with dragon fruit brining in texture through its crunchy seeds.
+The tataki was made with wonderfully tender sesame-crusted white tuna, enhanced with yuzo, a Japanese citrus fruit used in many of the dishes at Ukai, truffle oil and ground peanuts adding sweetness to offset the citrus.
+The ceviche combined tuna and butterfish, aptly named as it literally melted in the mouth, with dragon fruit bringing in texture through its crunchy seeds.

 The Lobster Tempura is a showstopper, beautifully presented with a mock lobster tail; lightly battered balls of lobster are served with a tangy yuzo mayonnaise.
 Another visual highlight is the Dragon Roll, a kaleidoscope of colour encompassing eel, cucumber, avocado, salmon roe and rocket, it tastes as good as it looks.